What Does it Mean to Study Biology?

 Graduate-level specialization offers many opportunities as well, including:

 Biology graduates who wish to teach must earn the teaching certificate required by their state.
 Some biology-related positions, such as health science, genetics and some immunology work, might require a medical license.
 Few professional biology positions, except for entry-level technicians and assistants, are open to candidate with associate degrees.
-Most require at least a bachelor's degree, although a master's degree is highly recommended.
+Most require at least a bachelor's degree.

 Association Memberships Enhance Your Standing